aaimio/application-hotkeys/docs/README.md

 > [!NOTE]
 >
-> - Apps are always moved to the active workspace
+> - Applications are always moved to the active workspace
-> - Apps are always moved to the monitor where your pointer is
+> - Applications are always moved to the monitor where your pointer is
-> - If an app has multiple windows open, they are cycled
+> - If an application has multiple windows open, they are cycled
-> - Showing and hiding apps happens instantly (optional + experimental)
+> - Showing and hiding applications happens instantly (optional)

 ## Installation